-The following Employment Tax guidance note by Tolley and written by Anne Redston provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley and written by Anne Redston.
+Anne is a barrister at Temple Tax Chambers and is not authorised to write on behalf of the Tribunals Service or the judiciary. provides comprehensive and up to date tax information covering:

 Some engagements are classified differently for NIC purposes.
 These NIC deeming rules override the status tests.
 For more on the deeming rules, see the Establishing employment status guidance note.

 The simplest way of deciding whether an individual is employed or self-employed is to answer the question: is the person in business on his own account?

 If an individual is running his own business and can demonstrate that he has business premises and equipment, that he markets his business, and that he has a client base, he is likely to pass this test.

 However, if the individual does not have all the trappings of a business, he can still be self-employed.
 In other words, this is a one-way test: if a person passes the test, he is self-employed; if he does not, the other status tests must be considered.
 The main ones are set out below.

 Note that many of those working in construction and the ‘knowledge-based

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 This guidance note explains how to calculate the amount of tax that arises under the lifetime charge.
 In general terms the lifetime charge will apply to individuals who transfer property into a trust that is subject to the relevant property regime.
 See the Chargeable transfers and Occasions of